Building envelope: Thermal envelope

 The thermal envelope, or heat flow control layer, is part of a building envelope but may be in a different location such as in a ceiling.
 The difference can be illustrated by the fact that an insulated attic floor is the primary thermal control layer between the inside of the house and the exterior while the entire roof (from the surface of the roofing material to the interior paint finish on the ceiling) is part of the building envelope.

 Building envelope thermography involves using an infrared camera to view temperature anomalies on the interior and exterior surfaces of the structure.
 Analysis of infrared images can be useful in identifying moisture issues from water intrusion, or interstitial condensation.
 Other types of anomalies that can be detected are thermal bridging, continuity of insulation and air leakage, however this requires a temperature differential between the inside and outside ambient temperatures.

+The design of the thermal envelope, particularly the external façades, plays a critical role in mediating the urban microclimate, not just the interior conditions.
+Research analyzing different façade systems (traditional, lightweight, and external thermal insulation composite systems) has shown that façade thermal mass is the primary factor affecting ambient air temperature (AT), with high-mass systems leading to greater cooling of the surrounding air.
+Conversely, the albedo (reflectivity) of the façade surface primarily influences the Mean Radiant Temperature (MRT).
+In dense urban canyons, high-albedo surfaces can be counterproductive, significantly increasing the MRT due to multiple reflections, thereby increasing thermal stress in the immediate outdoor environment.